HEALTH EQUITY “Equity is Justice. Health Equity is Social Justice in Health.” *

 IMPLICIT BIAS (favorable and unfavorable) is activated involuntarily, without awareness or intent.

-The concepts of HISTORICAL and STRUCTURAL RACISM and DISCRIMINATION are a recognition that the experience of RACISM and DISCRIMINATION are not just individual perceptions of inequity but public policies, institutional practices, cultural images and behaviors which are built into the structure of the culture and which reinforce social inequity.
+The concepts of HISTORICAL and STRUCTURAL RACISM and DISCRIMINATION are a recognition that the experience of DISCRIMINATION is not just an individual perception of inequity but public policies, institutional practices, cultural images and behaviors which are built into the structure of the dominant culture and which reinforce social inequity.

 STRUCTURAL RACISM and STRUCTURAL HOMOPHOBIA-TRANSPHOBIA are major root causes of HEALTH DISPARITY